Florence – The Capital of Tuscany

 Located behind Palazzo Pitti, the Boboli Gardens were built in the 16th century by the famous Medici family.
 In this beautiful Italian gardens you can see many statues, fountains and exquisite Roman antiques.
 The Biboli Gardens have undergone several stages of completion and expansion through the years.
 Today’s look they acquired in the 17th century.
 The Boboli Gardens have a distinct Renaissance look.
 Through the years, Boboli Gardens become the largest Florence garden where theater performances took place.

-The beautiful two-level square terrace is an attractive center for the locals and for all tourists.
-In honor of Michelangelo here is a statue of David.
+The beautiful two-level square terrace is an attractive centre for the locals and for all tourists.
+In honour of Michelangelo here is a statue of David.
 The view from here is really incredible.
 From here you will see the Duomo, Giotto’s Campanile, Santa Croce, Palazzo Vecchio, Basilica di San Lorenzo, Ponte Vecchio and many other magnificent buildings.

 Basilica di San Lorenzo